 Custody Detention Officer

-Applications are currently closed.
-Sign up to job alerts to be the first to find out when recruitment will open.
+Applications to join us as a Custody Detention Officer are currently closed.
+Sign up to job alerts to be the first to find out when this entry route opens.

 The main role of a Custody Detention Officer (CDO) is to ensure the dignity and welfare of those the police have arrested and detained in one of our custody suites.
 Duties range from administration to taking DNA samples.
 CDOs perform a vital role in keeping everything running smoothly, ensuring the safety and well-being of detainees and visitors.